leonardobsjr/D2WBot/README.md

 Below there's some options that can be used to configure the bot, if you feel the need to.

+*INSTANCE_NAME* - The name of this D2WBot instance.
+Needed to differentiate between multiple running bots.

 *CHECKING_INTERVAL* - Time between checking (in minutes).
 The default value is 10.
 I don't recommend setting this to a very low value (like 1) because your steam dev key can be banned for abusing the Dota2 Api.

 *UNIQUE_MATCH_MESSAGE* - Inform only the latest matches once or all last matches per account every CHECKING_INTERVAL.
 Default value is True.
 Make it False to deactivate.